alyawdi/YoutubeMigrationTool/README.md

 # YoutubeMigrationTool
-A YouTube data migration tool that helps transfer subscriptions and watch later videos between YouTube accounts.
-Built using Python, Selenium for web automation.
+A Python automation tool that transfers your YouTube subscriptions and Watch Later videos between accounts using Selenium and undetected ChromeDriver.
+Features smart web scraping with multiple selector strategies, interactive fallback modes for reliability, and step-by-step guidance to migrate your curated content seamlessly.
+Perfect for users switching YouTube accounts who want to preserve their subscriptions and playlists without hours of manual work.